telosnetwork/telos-docs/docs/dapps/launch-dapp-on-tEVM.md

 ### Through MetaMask

-You can access C-Chain through MetaMask, by defining a custom network.
+You can access TelosEVM through MetaMask, by defining a custom network.
 Go to MetaMask, log in, click the network dropdown, and select 'Custom RPC'.
-Data for Avalanche is as follows.
+Data for Telos is as follows.

 #### **Telos Mainnet Settings:**